sebacruz/co-cart/README.md

 * The code adheres to the [WordPress Coding Standards](https://codex.wordpress.org/WordPress_Coding_Standards) and follows best practices and conventions.
 * There is nothing else out there.

-> At this time, none of the official WooCommerce library wrappers can be used with this REST API as they all require authentication which makes it difficult to use along with the other official REST API endpoints that WooCommerce provides.
+> None of the official WooCommerce library wrappers can be used with this REST API as they all require authentication which makes it difficult to use along with the other official REST API endpoints that WooCommerce provides.

 ### What's the Catch?